samson-ng-github/luhn-algorithm-credit-card-form/readme.md

-A practice project to build a credit card form using the Luhn Algorithm in React.
+A practice project to build a credit card form in React using the Luhn Algorithm.